Adidas Gazelle Primeknit

 The first Gazelles came in two colorways: Gazelle Blau and Gazelle Rot.
 Each pair of shoes had the same design for their uppers, but they differed in terms of the soles.
 The Gazelle Blau (blue) had micro-grip soles which gave them a more cushioned landing and firmer grip on indoor surfaces.
 The Gazelle Rot (red) meanwhile, featured non-slip transparent soles made of gum rubber and were specifically designed for outdoor use.

 In the early 90s, due to a revival of interest in classic shoes, Adidas brought the Gazelle back but with a few updates.
 The 90s version had a bulkier shape compared to the original but retained the same texture as the vintage version.
-This 1991 model would be the basis for future reissues and would be the forerunner of the Originals line.
+These 1991 models would be the basis for future reissues and would be the forerunner of the Originals line.

 The year 2001 saw the debut of the Adidas Originals line which included all of their iconic models such as the Stan Smith, the Superstar, and of course, the Gazelle.
 Interest in classic shoes had not waned then and had only gotten stronger.

-The Gazelle has since featured in various versions, including the Gazelle Leather and Gazelle Super.
+The Gazelle silhouette has since featured in various versions, which includes the Gazelle Leathers and Gazelle Supers.
 In early 2017, Adidas again launched a version based on the Gazelle via a collaboration with Sneaker Politics.
 The Sneaker Politics x Adidas Gazelle Primeknit Consortium kicks marked the first time a Gazelle model featured the Primeknit technology.
 The shoes had cream-colored Primeknit uppers with gold, green, and purple accents.